-St Hilda's also offers Music Performance Scholarships (audition only, no academic examination required) for Year 7, 11 and 12 (ATAR music students) in 2018.
+St Hilda's also offers Music Performance Scholarships (audition only, no academic examination required) for Year 7, 11 and 12 (ATAR music students) in 2019.
 Scholarships are not available for piano or voice students, except for Year 11 and 12 students who study WACE music.
 All girls receiving a scholarship are expected to be in two ensembles, selected by the Head of Department, according to their instrument.
 Instrument hire is free for scholarship students.
-Application for the Music Performance Scholarship can be made here.

 Music Scholarships are available for music students at Junior School in Years 5 and 6.
 The first year of lessons is free, in the second year lessons are 50% of the cost of one year’s lessons.
 Instrument hire is free for scholarship students.
 Students may either have lessons with a St Hilda’s music teacher or learn with a private instrumental teacher.
 If students learn externally, parents are requested to send the receipt for payment of lessons each term to the Senior School Music Department and this will then be credited to the student’s school account.
 Auditions take place in Term 4 each year and are only available for selected instruments.
 Please note, we do not offer scholarships for voice or piano.